 We love to hear from our family.
-Whether you’ve been using Enzymedica products consistently for the last 17 years or you’ve recently discovered that you weren’t alone in experiencing the occasional discomfort that can accompany digestive enzyme deficiencies and/or food intolerances.
-It’s a wonderful thing when you realize help has arrived!
+Whether you have been consistently using Enzymedica products for 17 years or you have recently discovered that you weren’t alone in experiencing the occasional discomfort that can accompany digestive enzyme deficiencies and/or food intolerances.
+It's a wonderful feeling to know help has arrived!

-The simple answer is GlutenEase™ contains enzymes that can digest gluten.
-But, let me provide an overview first.
-According to one U.S. survey, 1 in every 3 adults is reducing or avoiding gluten consumption.
-Gluten is the main protein complex primarily found in grains including wheat, barley, spelt and rye.
-Many people have an intolerance to gluten along with casein, a protein found in milk.
-When ingested in intolerant individuals these proteins can produce gastrointestinal discomfort, especially gas and bloating.
+The simple answer would be GlutenEase™ which contains enzymes that can digest gluten.
+It may be comforting to know that you are not alone.
+According to a U.S. survey, 1 in every 3 adults is reducing or avoiding gluten consumption.
+If you haven’t done a Google search yet, Gluten is the main protein complex primarily found in grains including wheat, barley, spelt and rye.
+Some people have an intolerance to gluten along with casein, a protein found in milk.
+When these proteins are ingested by intolerant individuals, they can experience gastrointestinal discomfort, especially gas and bloating.